 26. Duck Egg by Laura Ashley

 Laura Ashley’s Josephine Bennett says this soft hue is ideal for creating a restful sleep sanctuary.
 ‘This blue with a touch of green is perfect for a bedroom,’ she states.
+We happen to think duck egg living room ideas create a beautifully refreshing colour scheme.

 27. Midnight Seaspray by Laura Ashley